Skip to content

 • Late-binding telemetry pipelines

 The verifier rejects programs that attempt unbounded loops, unaligned memory access, or syscall invocation.
-Forward horizon: more opcodes are queued in FEV.md v61+.

 fruit/core/kernel/snapshot/ exposes a snapshot interface that powers the Twin Bevy plugin and the digital-twin substrate.
 The kernel emits snapshots of selected memory regions and observable state into the substrate, where ALFRED’s MPS cortex can play with them without affecting the live system.